How the Canadarm changed spaceflight

 “Look at what we do now,” Mr. Podwalski said, who is the Canadian program manager for the space station.
 “This is all-out robotics.”

-Read more: Great Canadian Innovations: How Canadians at Whistler invented the future of skiing
+Great Canadian Innovations: How Canadians at Whistler invented the future of skiing

-Read more: Great Canadian Innovations: How a Canadian engineer fuelled the battery industry
+Great Canadian Innovations: How a Canadian engineer fuelled the battery industry

-Read more: Great Canadian Innovations: How the discovery of stem cells revolutionized medicine
+Great Canadian Innovations: How the discovery of stem cells revolutionized medicine

 Mr. Podwalski joined the agency more than 20 years ago, when engineers were dreaming up how a robotic system to service the space station would work.
 Back then, no one yet foresaw just how much work there would be for it to do.
 As with the first generation of Canadarms that flew on the space shuttle, the key to the system’s success would prove to be its ability to take on new roles as the needs and priorities of the space program changed.